Home » Repurposed Furniture » Repurposed Garden Bench made from Chairs

 All of these chairs were very, very grimy.
 I used TSP, washing and rinsing with the hose.

-However, this might be the first time TSP didn’t get the job done completely.
+However, this might be the first time TSP didn’t complete the job.
 I had to resort to Krud Kutter.
-After spraying it on and letting is set briefly, I rinsed it away.
+After spraying it on and letting it set briefly, I rinsed it away.
 The chairs felt squeaky clean after all of that.

 Cut Planks for Repurposed Garden Bench